doerlbh/BakerLab_bp_wc2dm/README.md

 to create DM bp file from WC bp file

-by Baihan Lin, Baker Lab
+by Baihan Lin, Baker Lab, Oct 2015